 The efforts to individualize student rooms is encourage, however we must ensure that any decorating or construction does not create any safety or fire hazards, make periodic maintenance impossible, or cause damage to the residence halls.
 The resident will be held responsible for any damages to a room with the exception of normal wear and tear.
 In view of these facts, all residents must ensure that the following conditions are met when decorating rooms.
 Residents will be required to change the design of all structures and decorations which do not meet standards set by the Housing and Residence Life Office and/or any judgments rendered by the Fire Marshall of the State of Alabama.
 If these required changes are not made, the Housing and Residence Life Office reserves the right to remove all construction from the room.
 Residence Life staff will make periodic checks.

 Residence hall entrance doors, doors and windows in other public areas may be decorated as long as the decorations do not deface or damage property or create a fire hazard.
 No decorations may hinder the use of or restrict access to hallways, doorways, stairs, corridors, or fire related equipment.
-Decorations violating this policy may be removed by the hall staff Decorations in any public area of a residence hall must receive the approval of the Community Director or the Assistant Director of Housing and Residence Life.
+Decorations violating this policy may be removed by the hall staff Decorations in any public area of a residence hall must receive the approval of the Housing Staff or the Assistant Director of Housing and Residence Life.

 Residence halls may prepare decorations and displays in celebration of "Homecoming".
 Prior to the construction and erection of homecoming displays, the following procedures will be followed: